primer/react/contributor-docs/adrs/adr-005-box-sx.md

 ## Context

-There are multiple ways to create components within primer/react and composing components from primer/react.

-The 2 popular methods are:
+In Primer React and consuming applications, we use many different patterns for creating React components.
+Two common patterns are:

 1. Creating components with styled-components

     ```tsx
     const Avatar = styled.img.attrs<StyledAvatarProps>(props => ({